WSU Vancouver Veterans Affairs

 Vancouver, WA 98685

-WSU Vancouver’s Veterans Affairs representative provides assistance to our students who are seeking or already receiving federal VA educational benefits.
-It is ultimately the students’ responsibility to ensure they have fulfilled all necessary requirements in order to use their educational benefits at WSU Vancouver.
+A WSU Vancouver Veterans Coordinator helps students who are seeking or already receiving federal VA educational benefits.
+Please note that it is your responsibility to ensure you have fulfilled all necessary requirements to use your educational benefits at WSU Vancouver.

-We encourage all new WSU students to familiarize themselves with the VA Education Benefits that they intend to use by visiting the US Department of Veterans Affairs Website at www.gibill.va.gov.
-Whether you are accessing your VA education benefits for the first time or transferring to WSU Vancouver after using your benefits at another college or university, we are here to help you through the process.
-Please do not hesitate to contact us if we can be of assistance to you.
+If you intend to use VA benefits, we urge you to familiarize yourself with those benefits by visiting the U.S. Department of Veterans Affairs Website.
+Whether you are accessing your VA education benefits for the first time or transferring to WSU Vancouver after using your benefits elsewhere, we are here to help you through the process.

-Benefits options, application forms, & frequently asked questions
+Benefits options, application forms and frequently asked questions

 WSU Vancouver is a Veteran Supportive Campus

 Washington State University is recognized as a Veteran Supportive Campus.
-Click here to learn more about Veteran Supportive Campuses.
+Learn more about Veteran Supportive Campuses.